My research involves three broad main topics:

 Black Hole Winds

 Supermassive black holes have a fundamental role in our Universe.
+They reside in the nuclei of most – if not all – the main building blocks of our Universe: galaxies.

-Surprisingly, lots of matter is pushed out from the vicinity of supermassive black holes, either driven by magnetic forces or by radiation.
-The impact of black hole winds into the galaxy is likely important: in fact, black holes and galaxies evolution seem to influence each other.
-Black holes and galaxies are possibly deeply intertwined by means of a mutual exchange of energy, or feedback, and part or most of this energy feedback might be provided by black hole winds.
+Black holes and galaxies are possibly deeply intertwined by means of a mutual exchange of energy, or feedback, and part or most of this feedback might be provided by supermassive black hole winds.

 I investigate cosmic feedback in the form of winds driven by radiation in the proximity of supermassive black holes in distant galaxies.